-1 To qualify for the Certificate in Screen Printing at level 4, a student must achieve 120 points by successfully completing 114500-114503.
+- 1 The course of study of every applicant is subject to the approval of the programme leader. - 2 To qualify for the Certificate in Science and Technology at level 4, a student must achieve 120 points by successfully completing the requirements in the structure below.